Unclaimed: Are are working at Notion ?

 Notion AI

-Notion AI is a relatively new feature for workspaces.
-It’s a connected assistant powered by GPT-3 that’s developed to help boost your creativity and write content faster.
+Notion AI is a core feature for workspaces.
+It’s a connected assistant powered by multiple large language models that’s developed to help boost your creativity and write content faster.
 Essentially, it eliminates the need to jump between your work and a separate AI-powered tool.

 The feature can help you generate ideas for blog posts, social media posts, press releases, job descriptions, meeting agendas, and more.
 You’ll also be able to summarize pieces of content, correct spelling, and grammar, and translate text (English, Spanish, Chinese, and French).